jordy1611/PokeTeam/README.md

  * [LinkedIn](https://www.linkedin.com/in/naomi-ware-083332b8/)

 ### Overview
 PokeTeam is an application which allows users to login using a google account and build a team picked from over 800 Pokemon.
-This was the first project at Turing to impliment a new technology (Google Firebase) with and API of our choosing (PokeAPI).
+It is a 4-person, 1 week project which involved the developers to self-teach a new technology (Google Firebase) and impliment an Api of our choosing.
+We were interested in the massive database of Pokemon information from PokeApi and the opportunity to import, filter and use such a large and complex data model.
+We were also extremely excited to style the page, as a Pokemon themed page allows for some creative freedoms.

+Users can login using the gmail account.
+Once logged in they can access a form page where they can build & edit their team.
+Users can then view their pokemon team on the homepage.
+The poketeam displayed on the homepage dynamically changes as the users add and remove pokemon to their team.

 ### Technologies and Tools Used
 - React